Mourning Venezuelans parade Chavez's coffin, prepare for vote

-CARACAS Weeping and shouting, a sea of Hugo Chavez's supporters paraded his coffin through the streets of Caracas on Wednesday in an emotional outpouring that could help his deputy win an election and keep his self-styled socialist revolution alive.
+CARACAS Sobbing and shouting, a sea of Hugo Chavez's supporters paraded his coffin through the streets of Caracas on Wednesday in an emotional outpouring that could help his deputy win an election to keep his socialist revolution alive.

-Hundreds of thousands of "Chavistas" marched behind a hearse carrying the remains of the flamboyant and outspoken president, draped in Venezuela's blue, red and yellow national flag.
+Hundreds of thousands of "Chavistas" marched behind a hearse carrying the body of the flamboyant and outspoken president, draped in Venezuela's blue, red and yellow national flag.

-Avenues resounded with chants of "Chavez lives!
-The fight goes on!" as supporters showered flowers onto the coffin and jostled to touch it.
+Avenues resounded with chants honoring the former paratrooper as supporters showered flowers onto his coffin and jostled to touch it.
 Loudspeakers played recordings of the charismatic socialist giving speeches and singing.

 Some supporters held heart-shaped placards that read: "I love Chavez!"
 Others cheered from rooftops, waving T-shirts.